 This teddy bear toast is super cute and fun, but doesn’t require a lot of effort to prepare.
 I like to toast a whole grain English muffin and top with some peanut butter or almond butter.
 Then you stick on three banana slices for the ears and base of the nose and three blueberries for the eyes and inside of the nose.

-Serve it along with a couple of turkey sausages for a different protein option.
+Serve the peanut butter toast along with a couple of turkey sausages for a different protein option.
 If serving to toddlers or young children, be sure to slice the sausage thinly and quarter it to make it easier to chew.

 We started doing these banana split bowls a little while back and my little guys fell in love with them!
 They’re easy enough that the kids can even make their own.